ebryn/ember-model/README.md

 Ember Model (EM) is a simple and lightweight model library for Ember.
 It intentionally supports a limited feature set.
 The main goal is to provide primitives on top of $.ajax that are required by Ember.

-EM makes it easy to provide hooks for making requests to your server, and requires you to convert the response into a model object.
-If your response does not look the same as your model's attributes, you will need to manually convert them before loading them.

 EM is still very much a work in progress, but it's flexible enough to be used in apps today.
 It was extracted out of an Ember app.
 Please see the issues section for a list of bugs and planned features.

 ## Getting Started with Ember Model